Bill DeSteph

 William Robert DeSteph Jr. (born October 28, 1964) is an American politician from Virginia.
-A member of the Republican Party, DeSteph is the member of the Virginia Senate, representing the 8th district.
+A member of the Republican Party, DeSteph is the member of the Virginia Senate, representing the 20th district.

 DeSteph previously served in the Virginia House of Delegates, representing the 82nd district, after serving on the Virginia Beach City Council.

+DeSteph has served on the boards of Children's Hospital of The King's Daughters and Prevent Child Abuse Hampton Roads, and is affiliated with the Boy Scouts of America Tidewater Council, the Noblemen, Hampton Roads Community Care, the Naval Special Warfare Foundation, and Law Enforcement United.